clarissajaime/clarissajaime.github.io/_posts/2018-03-18-reigniting_my_relationship_with_web_development.markdown

 That front-end course combined with my marketing background led to a position as a Marketing Web Producer at 2U.
 A couple of years later, I was fortunate to get an opportunity to transition to the UX team as a UX Engineer.
 As a UX engineer, my interest in full-stack web development has reignited as I am experiencing first-hand, how valuable it can in solving problems, increasing efficiency and saving costs.

 This year, I signed up for the Flatiron learn.co online bootcamp, and I can confidently say, that I am no longer struggling to grasp the concepts.
-My relationship with web development has been rocky and slow burning, but I've finally reached a place where I feel excited to dive deep and start building.
+My relationship with web development has been rocky, but I've finally reached a place where I feel excited to dive deep and start building.